 My Cliché Life

-I've been into photography since I was a little kid.
-Whenever there was a camera around, I'd grab it and start asking questions.
-My first real job was selling cameras and developing film, and that's when my love for the arts really solidified.
-After high school, I wanted to dive deeper into photography, so I learned how to manually develop my own film and develop pictures in a darkroom.
-My parents even got me my first SLR, a Nikon N80, which I still have and am super proud of.
+Photography has been my passion since I was a kid.
+Anytime there was a camera around, I was the one reaching for it, asking endless questions.
+My first real job was selling cameras and developing film, and that's when my love for the art truly solidified.
+After high school, I felt a strong pull to immerse myself in photography, so I taught myself to manually develop film and print pictures in a darkroom.
+My parents even gifted me my first SLR, a Nikon N80, and to this day, it remains one of my proudest possessions.

-But then life got crazy, and I wasn't really prepared for it.
-I met a girl who I thought was "the one," and we were just two irresponsible post-teens trying to make it work.
-We got married, had kids, and before I knew it, I was a husband, a dad, an on-and-off student, and sometimes the sole breadwinner.
-I didn't leave much time for hobbies anymore, and my love on photography kind of stayed on the back burner.
+But life has a way of getting complicated when you're least prepared for it.
+I met a girl who I thought was "the one," and we were just two young dreamers trying to figure it out.
+We got married, had kids, and before I knew it, I found myself wearing many hats—husband, father, an on-and-off student, and sometimes the only one bringing in the paycheck.
+My photography love faded into the background, as life’s demands took center stage.

-But then my employer offered me a chance to switch things up, and I jumped at it.
-Even though I didn't have any formal training, I became a marketing professional and the company photographer.
-I learned so much from that experience.
+Then, out of the blue, an opportunity came my way.
+My employer offered me a chance to switch things up, and I seized it.
+Despite lacking formal training, I stepped into a marketing role and became the company photographer.
+What followed was a crash course in creativity, and I learned more than I ever imagined.

-It took a few years, but I finally rediscovered my passion for the arts, meditation, and personal growth.
-I realized that I never want to limit myself to just one thing again.
-I am well invested back into photography, and really loved it.
-This journey is far from over.
+It took some years, but I eventually rediscovered my passion for photography, meditation, and personal growth.
+I've learned that I never want to limit myself to just one thing again.
+My love for photography has been reignited, and I’m fully immersed in it once more.
+This journey is far from over—and I’m ready for whatever comes next.

 If you are interested in in creating images that are still worth printing in a digital world.